Below, you will find detailed information, resources, and opportunities to take climate-protective action.

 - American Lung Association (ALA).
 State of the Air 2016

-The ALA’s recent report details the air quality in cities and counties across the U.S. This report is a great resource for knowing the air quality where you live.
+The ALA’s report details the air quality in cities and counties across the U.S. This report is a great resource for knowing the air quality where you live.

 - PSR: Air Pollution Effects on the Cardiovascular System (Fact Sheet)